MicrosoftDocs/ai-builder/ai-builder-docs/prediction-data-prep.md

 # Data preparation

-Before you create your prediction model, you'll want to make sure your data is in Common Data Service, and that it's in the correct format.
+Before you create your prediction model, you'll want to make sure your data is in Common Data Service and that it's in the correct format.

 ## Create your custom entity

 Do you have data that you want to import into Common Data Service for training in AI Builder?
 First, you have to create an entity.
-In this example, we’ll provide a solution that has predefined custom entities.
+In this example, we'll provide a solution that has predefined custom entities.
 To use your own data, [create a custom entity](/powerapps/maker/common-data-service/data-platform-create-entity) and substitute your own entity for the example used here.

 > [!NOTE]
-> For best results, use a dataset that is less than 1.5 GB in size.
+> For best results, use a dataset that's less than 1.5 GB in size.
 Otherwise, AI Builder uses only 1.5 GB of your data to train and predict.
-Since you can’t control which data exceeding the 1.5 GB limit is not used, you should optimize your data to stay under 1.5 GB.
+Because<!--Via Writing Style Guide.--> you can't control which data exceeding the 1.5 GB limit isn't<!--SELF --> used, you should optimize your data to stay under 1.5 GB.

 ## Example dataset for binary prediction and numerical prediction